PHYLLIS HORN EPSTEIN, ESQUIRE

 A list of articles by Ms. Epstein appears below.

 Phyllis Horn Epstein is a graduate of Temple University, and received both her J.D. and Master of Laws in Taxation from its School of Law.
-In 2013 Ms. Epstein was elected as a Fellow of the American College of Tax Counsel.
-Ms. Epstein is the recent past- Treasurer of the Pennsylvania Bar Association serving from May of 2011 - 2014.She is the recipient of the 2014 PBA Presidential Achievement Award for her service as Treasurer for ensuring the best financial security for PBA members.
+In 2013, Ms. Epstein was elected as a Fellow of the American College of Tax Counsel.
+Ms. Epstein is the recent past-Treasurer of the Pennsylvania Bar Association serving from May of 2011–14.She is the recipient of the 2014 PBA Presidential Achievement Award for her service as Treasurer for ensuring the best financial security for PBA members.

-An active member of the American Bar Association Section on Taxation Phyllis is Chair of the Individual and Family Tax Committee and a member of the Committee on Court Procedure.
+An active member of the American Bar Association Section on Taxation, Phyllis is the recent-past Chair of the Individual and Family Tax Committee and a member of the Committee on Court Procedure and the Section’s Nominating Committee.
 She has served as Editor of the Section Newsletter, a publication of updated tax information and tax matters which is distributed quarterly to the Section’s 25,000 members nationally.
 Ms. Epstein is the liaison to the ABA’s Commission on Women for the ABA’s Section on Taxation.
 She has been a member of the Publishing Board of the Law Practice Management of the ABA and the Publications Board for the ABA’s Commission on Women serving on the editorial boards of Perspectives Magazine and the Goal III Annual Report.

 Ms. Epstein has authored numerous articles on tax and corporate matters for various legal publications and is a co-author of the CCH Federal Income Tax Service recently included in its tax internet service provided to tax professionals.
 She has been a member of the faculty of continuing legal education programs on various tax matters and has appeared to speak at the ABA Tax Section Conferences, Smeal College of Business of the Pennsylvania State University, the Annual Statewide Pennsylvania Liaison Working Together Conference, Pennsylvania Bar Institute, the National Business Institute, Young Lawyers’ Division of the American Bar Association, Amnesty International, the New Hampshire Women’s Bar Association, the 13th Annual Conference of Feminist Law Professors, Temple University’s Beasley School of Law, and the Pennsylvania Bar Minority Bar Committee Conference.

 In addition to serving on the Pennsylvania Bar Association’s Board as Treasurer Ms. Epstein been a member of the PBA’s House of Delegates and Nominating Committee.
-She has served as Co-Chair of the Pennsylvania Bar Association’s Commission on Women in the Profession, Supervising Editor of the Commission’s publication, Voices and Views from 2004 - 2011, and has served for many years as a member of the Commission’s Executive Council.
+She has served as Co-Chair of the Pennsylvania Bar Association’s Commission on Women in the Profession, Supervising Editor of the Commission’s publication, Voices and Views from 2004–11, and has served for many years as a member of the Commission’s Executive Council.
+She is currently serving on the WIP Back to the Bar project.

 Phyllis serves as a member of the Eastern Pennsylvania Working Together Conference Steering Committee, “A Joint Effort of Public & Private Tax Professionals” which “promotes the positive ongoing relationship between the tax practitioner community and two taxing agencies, the Internal Revenue Service and the Pennsylvania Department of Revenue.”
 Ms. Epstein has been a speaker at Working Together conferences which are co-sponsored by the Internal Revenue Service, PA department of Revenue, PA Institute of Certified Public Accountants, PA Society of Public Accountants, PA Society of Enrolled Agents, Philadelphia and Pennsylvania Bar Association, and PA National Association of Tax Professionals.